MarcosLaine/MarketReporter/README.md

 ## Configuration ⚙️

-1. Create a `config.json` file in the project root directory using the following template:
+1. Create a `config.json` file in the `cfg` directory using the following template:

 ```json
 {